dimi-fn/Various-Data-Science-Scripts/Virtual_Env/README.md

 - Create a folder somewhere in your system where your virtual env project will take place.
 Let's suppose the creation of a folder called: "Virtual_project" (i.e., via cmd C:\Users\the path you choose\ --> mkdir Virtual_project)

-- Create venv: go to the directory of your "Virtual_project" folder, and create a subfolder where your virtual environment project will take place.
-Suppose subfolder "my_venv_project" (i.e., via cmd C:\Users\the path you chose\Virtual_project --> mkdir my_venv_project)

-- Being in the above path, type: python -m venv "your_project_name", hence in this case let's suppose --> python -m venv my_first_venv_project
+- Being in the above path, type in the cmd: python -m venv "your_project_name".
+Let's suppose you want the name of your venv project to be "my_venv_project", then: via cmd C:\Users\the path you chose\Virtual_project --> python -m venv my_venv_project
-    * You will now see the 3 folders created ("Include", "Lib", "Scripts") and one file ("pyenv.cfg").
+    * You will now see that 3 folders were created ("Include", "Lib", "Scripts") and one file ("pyenv.cfg").

 - To activate your virtual environment:
     * navigate inside the project path (C:\Users\the path you chose\Virtual_project\my_venv_project).
     * Navigate inside "Scripts" (cd Scripts).
     * Type: activate.bat
-* Now you will notice the change in the start of your path in the cmd (it starts with "(my_venv_project) C:\Users\..\").
+    * Now you will notice the change in the start of your path in the cmd (it starts with "(my_venv_project) C:\Users\..\"), and the venv environment is now activated.

         * If you type "where python", the 1st will be the venv path.
-    * If you type "pip list", you will only see pips of the venv.
+        * If you type "*pip list*", you will only see pips of the venv (**venv pips**), which would probably be "pip" and "setuptools".
+Notice that if you "pip list" outside your venv, then you will understand the difference by viewing the list of packages installed on your system installation of Python (**global pips**).
-    * If you type pip freeze, you will only see the pips of the venv that you will be installing from now on.
+        * If you type "*pip freeze*", you will only see the pips of the venv that you will be installing from now on.
+In this case, you will see nothing, since you haven't installed any packages on this new venv.

 - Now you can install pip packages, which will only be installed here, with pip install "new package"

 * Look at the very left part of the path, to make sure you are navigating in the venv environment

-* Suppose you type "pip install pandas", installing the pandas packages being in your venv project (C:\Users\the path you chose\Virtual_project\my_venv_project  --> pip install pandas).
+* Suppose you type "pip install pandas", installing the pandas packages by being in your venv project (C:\Users\the path you chose\Virtual_project\my_venv_project  --> pip install pandas).
 This will install pandas only in this virtual environment.
+    * Now, if you "pip list" you will also see pandas installed (along with the default 2 pips).
+    * If you "pip freeze", you will only see the pandas package, as this was the only pip executed in this very virtual environment.
+Another difference is that the output of pip freeze generates the versions of the packages in the right format, which is useful later on for the *requirements.txt*.
+    * The above explains the *difference between pip list and pip freeze*.

 - To deactivate your venv:
 * deactivate.bat